MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog.md

 1. Don't change the **Tenant ID**.

-1. Leave the **Login URL** as is  for commercial and GCC tenants, and change it to https://login.microsoftonline.us/ for a GCC High tenant.
+1. Leave the **Login URL** as is  for commercial and GCC tenants, and change it to https://login.microsoftonline.us/ for a GCC High or DoD tenant.

-1. Set the **Resource URL** to https://manage.office.com for a commercial tenant, https://manage-gcc.office.com for a GCC tenant, and https://manage.office365.us for a GCC high tenant.
+1. Set the **Resource URL** to https://manage.office.com for a commercial tenant, https://manage-gcc.office.com for a GCC tenant, https://manage.office365.us for a GCC high tenant and https://manage.protection.apps.mil for a DoD tenant.

 1. Copy the **Redirect URL** into your text document in Notepad.

 1. Select **Update Connector**.

 > [!NOTE]
 > If you have a [data loss prevention (DLP) policy](../../admin/wp-data-loss-prevention.md) configured for your CoE Starter Kit environment, you'll need to add this connector to the business data&ndash;only group of this policy.

 ### Update Azure AD app registration with the redirect URL